 If starting with Bulgarian Split Squats, I would suggest starting with just bodyweight (no additional dumbbells or barbell) and a low box or even plate to set the back foot up on.

 This way a beginner can begin working on balance, coordination and strength.
 Once they become comfortable and proficient with the movement then weight and/or a more elevated bench can be used.

 I’ve just spent the last section of this guide discussing which is better – Pistol Squats or Bulgarian Split Squats.
-But, as I mentioned previously, there is no reason (assuming you have the necessary equipment) you shouldn’t have both exercises in your strength training program.
+But, as I mentioned previously, there is no reason (assuming you have the necessary equipment) that you shouldn’t have both exercises in your strength training program.

-Both exercises are excellent single-leg movements that will develop not only strength, but balance, coordination and mobility as well.
+Both exercises are excellent single-leg movements that will develop not only strength but balance, coordination and mobility as well.
 It’s one of the reasons why Pistol Squats are one of my favorite Bulgarian Split Squat alternatives.

 So, instead of trying to decide between these two exercises, figure out a way to incorporate both Pistol Squats and Bulgarian Split Squats.